Related items -

 rounded corners that this macro gives you without making some manual

-You also can use it to place floating
+• You also can use this macro to place floating

 box labels in a document with connecting lines (thereby creating "callouts"; also see the tip on drawing arrows on the Tips page).